aliciabarczak/Next.js-Notes1/README.md

 ## Get Static Props

  - executed once at built time
- - does not run on the server which serves the application but rather a local node.js sever (created by Next) which builds the app on your machine when the application is built/you execute npm run build.
-The static files are then hosted.
  - during the built process, it runs before the component it serves;
  - only ever runs on the server unlike the component it serves which will be part of the client code;
  - any imports used only within getStaticProps will be stripped out of the client bundle/allows for easy code splitting